 - Each pound will typically yield 3 generous servings.

-- For a nice flavor twist that will temper their strong flavor, peel and cut an apple in wedges then toss in the pot of boiling water along with a teaspoon of sugar (1 large apple per 2 pounds of turnips).
+- For a nice twist that will temper their strong taste, peel and cut an apple in wedges then toss in the pot of boiling water along with a teaspoon of sugar (1 large apple per 2 pounds of turnips).
 Putting a couple potatoes in the pot will help reduce bitterness as well.

 - Though they don’t take well to combining with most other vegetables, very young and tender ones may be served raw, in salads.
 Served this way, its food value is particularly good.
 To prep for salads: shred fine.

 - When wishing to include in homemade relish, cut them in toothpick-size pieces (when raw and freshly cleaned).